The 516th film I have seen in theaters…

 null

 Daisy Ridley completes Rey’s journey to becoming a Jedi.
 Along the way she discovers a secret, her parents weren’t just junk traders.
 They chose to hide away on Jakku to protect Rey from her grandfather – Emperor Palpatine.
 Rey spends the film struggling against the truth of her family.
 Will she side with the light or embrace her destiny and become Empress Palpatine?
 Spoiler: She teams with Kylo to take out Papa Palpy.
 She, with the power of all the deceased Jedi behind her, reflects his lightning and kills him, once and for all.
 Does this invalidate the whole “chosen one” prophecy?
 I’m not entirely sure.
 In “Revenge of the Sith” Yoda remarks that it may have been misread.
 In “Rebels” Obi Wan remarks that Luke is actually the chosen one.
 As we’ve never actually seen this prophecy there is no way to know for sure.
 Anakin’s voice does speak that he brought balance to the force and now it is Rey’s turn, so your guess is as good as mine.
+No, she’s not a Skywalker.
+Stop trying to make that happen.

 null